gatsbyjs/gatsby-provision-sanity/README.md

 This package is to be used for provisioning Sanity data models and content associated with a Gatsby site.

 When included as a dependency, it can be used in two contexts — within Gatsby Cloud and locally.
 Convention dictates that it be used in conjunction with the npm script named `gatsby-provision`.
-It also requires the path to the Sanity studio config JSON file as an argument.
+It also requires the path to the Sanity studio directory and the path to the compressed content file.
 For example:

-`"gatsby-provision": "gatsby-provision-sanity --sanity-config-path='./studio/sanity.json'"`
+`"gatsby-provision": "gatsby-provision-sanity --sanity-config-path='./studio' --sanity-content-path='./scripts/content.tar.gz'"`

 ## Cloud usage